 As a blogger, this could be scheduling time in your calendar where you are only focusing on brainstorming content ideas and setting up your editorial calendar for the next 6 months or even for the entire year.

 It could be also scheduling time for updating all your posts at once or for creating new pins for all of your published blog posts.

-In case you have a podcast this could mean to record several episodes in one go.
+In case you have a podcast this could mean recording several episodes in one go.

 Self-made millionaire Jenna Kutcher, for example, recorded 60 podcast episodes just in a matter of a couple of days.

-She did this so she can enjoy her time after her baby was born and still could serve her audience while she was on maternity leave.
+She did this so she could enjoy her time after her baby was born and still could serve her audience while she was on maternity leave.

 Not only Jenna Kutcher loves to batch her content at work.

 Other successful entrepreneurs like Amy Porterfield, Tim Ferriss, and Kate Northrup do the same too.